 Then, following the pattern of other hits of that era, it enjoyed a second life on TikTok, going viral after being used in daring 2024 Nicole Kidman thriller, Babygirl.

 But that’s not the end of the story.
-Last week we learned that Taylor Swift’s upcoming 12th album, The Life of a Showgirl, also features a song called Father Figure, and that Michael is credited as a writer.
+Taylor Swift's 12th album, The Life of a Showgirl, is released today, and features a song called - you guessed it - Father Figure, which has Michael credited as one of the writers.

 Speaking to Fred Bonson for The Billboard book of number one hits, from 1992, Michael explained how Father figure could have ended up sounding “totally different” if he’d stuck to his original blueprint.